 Project Summary: The Vermont All-Payer ACO Model builds on existing all-payer payment models to better support and promote a more integrated system of care and a sustainable rate of overall health care cost growth in Vermont.
 Value-based payments that shift risk on to health care providers and that are aligned across all payers encourage collaboration across the care continuum and can result in better health outcomes for Vermonters.
 Through the legal authority of the Green Mountain Care Board (GMCB) and facilitated by an All-Payer Accountable Care Organization Model Agreement with CMMI, the state can enable the alignment of commercial payers, Medicaid, and Medicare in an Advanced Alternative Payment Model.
-Specifically, the State will apply the Next Generation ACO payment model, with modifications, and subsequently, a Vermont Medicare ACO Initiative model across all payers.
-The GMCB will set participating ACO rates on an all-payer basis to enable the model.
+Specifically, the State will apply the Next Generation ACO payment model across all payers with modifications, with all-payer rates set by the GMCB to enable the model.
 The focus on the ACO and existing CMS ACO programming, along with Vermont's strong stakeholder network, SIM investments, and the current SSP program, is a timely and realistic evolution of Vermont's multi-payer reform.
 Eventually, an integrated ACO and All-Payer Model in Vermont could attract and involve the vast majority of people, payers, and providers.